buildvoc/heritage-trail-farnham/README.md

 ### Local pic2bim credentials

+A sample building footprint stored in `pic2bim-building.geojson` is loaded by default so you can see an extruded polygon without configuring any external services.
 To enable the optional pic2bim building lookup integration you must provide your own credentials.
 Copy `pic2bim-credentials.sample.js` to `pic2bim-credentials.local.js` and replace the placeholder values with your username and password.
 The `.local.js` file is ignored by git so the secrets are never committed to the repository.

 ### Create a Route of your Heritage Trail

 After you have created your route on [Active Travel Scheme Sketcher](https://plan.activetravelengland.gov.uk/index.html)